n2o/ClojurePetriNet/doc/documentation.md

 * Update existing edge
 * Add new edge

-And this is exactly that, what is needed for this structure: one function to get deep into the hash map structure and update the values needed.
+And this is exactly what is needed for this structure: one function to get deep into the hash map structure and update the values needed.

 #### Manipulating State